gtsteffaniak/filebrowser/README.md

 > [!WARNING]
 > There is no stable version -- planned for 2025. ([Read more](https://github.com/gtsteffaniak/filebrowser/discussions/628))

+## About

+FileBrowser Quantum provide a simple and easy way to access and manage your files from a web-based app.
+It allows you to create secure shared links, users with their own specific permissions and settings, and a great viewing experience for many file types.

+This version is called "Quantum" because it packs tons of advanced features into a tiny easy to run file.
+Unlike the majority of alternative options, FileBrowser Quantum is simple to install and easy to configure.

+The goal for this repo is to become the best open-source self-hosted file browsing application that exists -- **all for free**.
+This repo will always be free and open-source.

+For more, see the [Q&A Wiki](https://github.com/gtsteffaniak/filebrowser/wiki/Q&A)

+## How its different

 FileBrowser Quantum is a massive fork of the file browser open-source project with the following changes:

   1. ✅ Multiple sources support